kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md

 \(c\) *Renewal.* Application for renewal of an approved aircraft dispatcher certification course must be made within 30 days preceding the month the approval expires, provided the course operator meets the following requirements:

-\(1\) At least 80 percent of the graduates from that aircraft dispatcher certification course, who applied for the practical test required by §65.59 of this part, passed the practical test on their first attempt; and
+\(1\) At least 80 percent of the graduates from that aircraft dispatcher certification course, who applied for the practical test required by [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md#§65.59   Skill requirements.|§65.59]] of this part, passed the practical test on their first attempt; and

 \(2\) The aircraft dispatcher certification course continues to meet the requirements of this subpart for course approval.

 \(d\) *Course revisions.* Requests for approval of a revision of the course outline, facilities, or equipment must be in accordance with paragraph (a) of this section.
 Proposed revisions of the course outline or the description of facilities and equipment must be submitted in a format that will allow an entire page or pages of the approved outline or description to be removed and replaced by any approved revision.
-The list of instructors may be revised at any time without request for approval, provided the minimum requirements of §65.67 of this part are maintained and the Administrator is notified in writing.
+The list of instructors may be revised at any time without request for approval, provided the minimum requirements of [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md#§65.67   Aircraft dispatcher certification courses: Personnel.|§65.67]] of this part are maintained and the Administrator is notified in writing.

 \(e\) *Withdrawal or cancellation of approval.* Failure to continue to meet the requirements of this subpart for the approval or operation of an approved aircraft dispatcher certification course is grounds for withdrawal of approval of the course.
 A course operator may request cancellation of course approval by a letter to the Administrator.
 The operator must forward any records to the FAA as requested by the Administrator.